-The Lawrence Textile Mills strike in 1912 known as the “Bread and Roses strike” involved immigrant workers in Lawrence MA striking against a a two-hour pay cut.
+The Lawrence Textile Mills strike in 1912 known as the “Bread and Roses strike” involved immigrant workers in Lawrence MA striking against a two-hour pay cut.
 The strike grew to more than twenty thousand workers.
 Amos Lawrence also owned the Ipswich Mills Company, where a similar strike occurred a year later.

 The Ipswich Mills Strike